Preterm Birth

 Early preterm birth: Birth that occurs before 34 weeks of pregnancy

-The earlier a baby is born, the greater the chance for more serious and long-lasting health risks.
+The earlier a baby is born, the greater the chance of more serious and long-lasting health risks.
 But even babies born later in the preterm period (between 34 and 36 weeks) can have health problems.
-Babies born before 23 weeks rarely survive.
+Babies born before 22 or 23 weeks have very low survival rates, and if they do survive, are more likely to have lifelong health problems.

 About 1 in 10 babies in the United States is born preterm.

-Infants born preterm are more likely to have health problems, especially during the first year of life.
-These include:
+Infants born preterm are more likely to have health problems, especially in the first year of life.
+These may include:

 Infections